-The Boys season 5: Release date speculation and latest news
+The Boys season 5: Release date, trailer, and latest news

 The Boys will be back, one last time.

-But what do we actually know for certain about season 5?
-And how about its upcoming spin-off Vought Rising?
-Read on for everything you need to know, but beware – spoilers for seasons 1-4 abound.
+Read on for everything you need to know, but beware – spoilers for seasons 1-4, plus seasons 1-2 of spin-off Gen V, abound.

 Alongside a picture of co-star Jeffrey Dean Morgan, Urban wrote: "Working with the illustrious @jeffreydeanmorgan was the best part of my day every day.
 That’s all @theboystv for now folks.
 See you in …2 years (wish it was sooner) for the final season on @primevideo."